mthl/guix-artwork/website/posts/securing-updates.md

 obtains code from Git, it should be able to tell that all the commits it fetched were pushed by authorized developers of the project.
-We’re really looking at individual commits, not tags, because users can choose to pull at arbitrary point in the commit history of Guix and Guix [channels](https://guix.gnu.org/manual/en/html_node/Channels.html).
+We’re really looking at individual commits, not tags, because users can choose to pull arbitrary points in the commit history of Guix and third-party [channels](https://guix.gnu.org/manual/en/html_node/Channels.html).

 Checkout authentication requires [cryptographically signed